lunalite/crossWordPuzzle/README.md

 # crossWordPuzzle
-Update 20/7/2016
+Update 19/7/2016
--Changed instruction for master template
+- Updates instruction for master template
+- Removed link to go back in the page to view crossword

 Update 19/7/2016
 - Increased randomization of auto function